Join The Satellite

 Each month, you’ll receive the most important private market insights and Moonfare updates – straight to your inbox.

-A more typical finance led approach to determining the composition of any portfolio is portfolio optimization — this may sound dreadfully boring and dry to our readers, and it is, but it is a process that is as important financially as the annual medical checkup is from a healthcare point of view.
+A more typical finance led approach to determining the composition of any portfolio is portfolio optimisation — this may sound dreadfully boring and dry to our readers, and it is, but it is a process that is as important financially as the annual medical checkup is from a healthcare point of view.

 The idea of portfolio optimisation is to first gauge an investor’s tolerance for risk (i.e. what degree of asset price fluctuation they are prepared for, and the headline levels of expected return and risk they have in mind).
 Granted this, the optimisation process will produce a combination of assets that together, will deliver the appropriate level of return in the long run, given risk appetite.